As cancer treatment advances, patients and doctors push back against drugs' harsh side effects

 Many of the new cancers drugs were developed using the old strategy.
 That leads to problems when patients skip doses or stop taking the drugs because of side effects.
 Some dose recommendations have been officially lowered after the drugs were approved.
 Other dose-lowering happens one patient at a time.
 Nearly half of patients in late-stage trials of 28 targeted therapy drugs needed to have their doses lowered, according to one study.

-“We were pushing the dose as high as we could go,” said Dr. Patricia LoRusso, who leads drug discovery at Yale School of Medicine.
+“We were pushing the dose as high as we could go,” said Dr. Patricia LoRusso, who leads drug discovery at Yale Cancer Center.
 “You get side effects and then you have to stop the drug to recover from the side effects and the tumor can grow.”

 There’s also huge patient-to-patient variation.
 The amount of a pill that reaches the bloodstream can vary because of liver and kidney function and other differences.
 But that means lowering the dose for everyone risks underdosing some patients, LoRusso said.